JackcN2/Ascii-webcam/README.md

 For the sockets to be pointed to the right address, both users must forward TCP ports 12345 and  12344 to their computers.
 A  guide for general port forwarding is avalible  here: https://www.noip.com/support/knowledgebase/general-port-forwarding-guide

+Once this is completed you can enter the other users external ip instead of their internal one and it should work as normal.